sol-vin/xet/README.md

 ### Implemented
  - Broadcaster
    - You can now broadcast and find devices.
+ - MITM
+   - Listens for client connections and tries to get between them and the camera/dvr server.
 ### Coming Soon
  - Packet Inspector
    - Inspects packets